 Indiana University Bloomington and Ivy Tech Bloomington are engaged in a four-year collaboration to develop faculty learning communities that will work toward designing global learning experiences for all students.
 CSME is a partner in the project and works with Ivy Tech.
 CSME has taken part in the Ivy Tech International Education Week which took place from November 16 until November 19, 2015.

-Visit the Center for the Study of Global Change
+Center for the Study of the Middle East social media channels